 Are There Medical Ways to Minimize Allergic Reactions?

 If the brushing, bathing, and cleaning have not worked out for you, you may want a more medical solution.
 Thankfully, there are some options for you.
+You can purchase over-the-counter antihistamines, which help relieve mild symptoms.
+If the antihistamines don’t do the trick, talk to your doctor to determine if more specialized allergy medication suits you.

 Allergy shots can also help; they allow your body to develop tolerance to the allergens.
 However, this option takes a lot of time.
 You will need around a year of weekly injections, followed by 3 to 5 years of monthly shots.
 But afterward, you should have no symptoms and require no medication.